kurt213/mongodb-to-postgresql/README.md

 - Provide example data step through
 - Use case information for timestamp fields
 - Make timestamp field names customisable
 - Currently, migration script can only be run once without timestamp fields, with data needing to be deleted before performing a new migration.
-If not using timestamp fields, potentially create option to remove and re-migrate data instead
+If not using timestamp fields, potentially create option to remove and re-migrate data automatically in entire script